 - “Is cotton or polyester more comfortable to wear?”

 - “What happens to these types of fabrics when they are put in the dryer?”

 - “Are these fabrics flammable?”

 As mentioned before, customers are engaging more often than not with the brands they love online.
-From exploring the company website to liking a company’s page on Linkedin, customers are interacting with companies online in more than one way.
-The more valuable online touch-points your brand has, the better.
+From exploring a company website to liking the company’s page on LinkedIn, customers are interacting with companies online in more than one way.
+The more valuable online touchpoints your brand has, the better.

 1. Better Reach

 Sharing your content online and setting up digital marketing campaigns gives your business more reach than traditional marketing.
-Like mentioned before, there are 4.57 billion people who are on the internet, and you are selling your company short if you don’t fully utilize the power of your online presence.
+There are 5.07 billion people on the internet — you’re selling your company short if you don’t fully utilize the power of your online presence.

 2. Lower Cost